ch4mpy/spring-addons/samples/tutorials/servlet-client/README.md

 - after login on any of the configured, we can access the index
 - after logout, we can't access the index anymore

 But with a little more testing, we face a first issue: if we login again on an OIDC Providers we were already identified on, then we are not prompted for our credentials (login happens silently).
-To solve that, we'll have to configure [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) so that the session on the OP is invalidated too when we logout a user from our client.
+To solve that, we'll have to configure [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) so that a session invalidation on our client is propagated to the OP.

 ## 2. RP-Initiated Logout
 Spring provides with a `LogoutSuccessHandler` for OIDC Providers implementing the [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html): `OidcClientInitiatedLogoutSuccessHandler`.
 But do override some of the security filter-chain configuration, we have to provide a full `SecurityFilterChain` bean.